llogiq/llogiq.github.io/_posts/2016-06-24-overflower.md

 ### Use Cases

-Apart from my rather specific use case (I want release all the way, and get checked overflow every now and then, but only in certain modules or even methods, to be easily switched in and out), there are other uses for such a crate.
+Apart from my rather specific use case (I want `--release` all the way, and get checked overflow every now and then, but only in certain modules or even methods, to be easily switched in and out), there are other uses for such a crate.
 For example, specifying `#[overflow(wrap)]` will ensure that arithmetic